CapnSammeh/PeterHerring/content/posts/Journey to Optimum Health. Part 4 - Take a load off!.md

-When we sleep our body goes through a lot of repair.
+While we sleep our body goes through a lot of repair.
 The hormonal, muscular and nervous systems are repaired; as well as our organs.
-Chemicals start to circular within us that strengthens the immune system.
+Chemicals start to circulate within us that strengthen the immune system.

 When we train, especially at the start, all these systems within the body are under immense stress!
 One of the best features we have as humans is that we adapt to stress to prolong our lives - imagine if we never had the chance to repair all the damage done to our bodies from stress?